 Hernán D. Vera is a Principal at Bird Marella in Los Angeles, where he focuses his practice on complex civil litigation and class action defense.
 He also counsels and advises clients on risk management in public matters where a problem-solving, community approach is essential to the success of the litigation.
 He previously served as President & Chief Executive Officer of Public Counsel, the nation’s largest pro bono, public interest law firm.
 He was the first Latino leader of the 40-year-old civil rights organization, which is based in Los Angeles.
 Mr. Vera was a commercial litigator with the international firm of O’Melveny & Myers LLP, where he specialized in class actions.
 Mr. Vera has also worked as an Education Staff Attorney for the Mexican American Legal Defense and Education Fund and clerked for the Honorable Consuelo B. Marshall, U.S. District Court Judge for the Central District of California.
 He makes frequent media appearances on issues relating to access to justice, civil rights, and consumer protection.
 He was appointed to the SJI Board of Directors in 2010.
 Mr. Vera received an A.B., with Distinction, from Stanford University, and his J.D. from the UCLA School of Law.

-Marsha J. Rabiteau is Executive Director of the Legal Policy Strategies Group.
+Marsha J. Rabiteau is Executive Director of the Center for Human Trafficking Court Solutions, a 501(c)(3) non-profit with a core mission to assist the Chief Justices in fulfilling their Human Trafficking Resolution.
 She has also served as Associate General Counsel for Koch Industries, Inc., as Vice President & Assistant General Counsel, Director of Civil Justice Policy for The Hartford Financial Services Group, and Litigation Counsel and Crisis Manager for The Dow Chemical Company.
-She has participated as the chair or co-chair of the following organizations: Civil Justice Reform Group; Product Liability Advisory Council Foundation; IADC Class Action and Aggregated Torts Committee; and Federalist Society Litigation Practice Group.
-She is on the National Judicial College’s Advisory Council, on the George Mason University’s Law and Economic Center’s Advisory Board, and is a member of the Michigan and Wisconsin Bars.
+She has participated as the chair or co-chair of the various organizations, including: Civil Justice Reform Group; Product Liability Advisory Council Foundation; IADC Class Action and Aggregated Torts Committee; and Federalist Society Litigation Practice Group.
+She is on the National Judicial College’s Board of Visitors and Executive Finance Committee, has served on the George Mason University’s Law and Economic Center’s Advisory Board, and is a member of the Michigan and Wisconsin Bars.
 She was appointed to the SJI Board of Directors in 2010.
 She received her J.D., cum laude, from Marquette University Law School.

 Isabel Framer is the founder and principal partner of Language Access Consultants, LLC.
 Since 1998, Ms. Framer has worked as a consultant to defense attorneys, prosecutors, law enforcement, state and federal government agencies, including the U.S. Department of Justice, and advocacy firms on language access for limited English proficient communities in the court system.
 She is a state court-certified judiciary interpreter and has been qualified as an expert witness in court proceedings regarding language access and interpreter standards.
 Ms. Framer was also a board member of the National Association of Judiciary Interpreters and Translators from 2003 to 2009, serving as chair from 2007 to 2009.
 She was appointed to the SJI Board of Directors in 2010.